19hours/sg-statutes/Acts/Legal Profession Act.md

 81P\.
 In this Part, unless the context otherwise requires —

-“law firm”, “legal services” and “solicitor” have the same meaning as is assigned to them in section 81A;
+“law firm”, “legal services” and “solicitor” have the same meanings as are assigned to them in section 81A;

-“limited liability partnership agreement”, “manager” and “officer” have the same meaning as is assigned to them in the Limited Liability Partnerships Act 2005 (Act 5 of 2005).
+“limited liability partnership agreement”, “manager” and “officer” have the same meanings as are assigned to them in the Limited Liability Partnerships Act (Cap.
+163A).

+[41/2005]

 ### Approval for limited liability law partnerships